Practivio/amazon/content/products/crafts-200pcs-multicolor-fasteners-8x17mm-B0D6QRP4Q7/index.md

 ---
 title: "Crafts 200pcs Multicolor Fasteners 8x17mm"
-description: "scrapbooking with me crafts: Data-driven within Best Value ranking using the Practivio Score™.
+description: "paper plate summer crafts: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["scrapbooking with me crafts"]
+keywords: ["paper plate summer crafts"]
-seo_title: "scrapbooking with me crafts — Smart Buy Best Value (2025)"
+seo_title: "paper plate summer crafts — Look Elsewhere (2025)"
 canonicalURL: "/products/crafts-200pcs-multicolor-fasteners-8x17mm-B0D6QRP4Q7/"
 ---

-**🏆 Practivio Score™:** 860 — _Smart Buy_
+**🚫 Practivio Score™:** 790 — _Look Elsewhere_

-*If you're comparing **scrapbooking with me crafts**, **[Crafts 200pcs Multicolor Fasteners 8x17mm](https://www.amazon.com/dp/B0D6QRP4Q7?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **paper plate summer crafts**, **[Crafts 200pcs Multicolor Fasteners 8x17mm](https://www.amazon.com/dp/B0D6QRP4Q7?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Crafts 200pcs Multicolor Fasteners 8x17mm” on Amazon](https://www.amazon.com/dp/B0D6QRP4Q7?tag=practivio-20)
-This Craft & Scrapbooking Brads holds rank **59 of 313** in our analysis.
+This Paper Craft Supplies holds rank **258 of 293** in our analysis.
-It appears in the **Best Value tier** of comparable Craft & Scrapbooking Bradses.
+It appears in the **Best Value tier** of comparable Paper Craft Supplieses.
-Practivio recommends it as a **Smart Buy**, reflecting its position within the dataset.
+Practivio suggests you **look elsewhere**, reflecting its position within the dataset.

 ### What the signals indicate
-Price: standing 82 of 313 (top 27% for price).
+Price: standing 33 of 293 (top 12% for price).
-Reviews: standing 69 of 313 (top 23% for review numbers).
+Reviews: standing 236 of 293 (top 81% for review numbers).
-Rating: standing 88 of 313 (top 29% for rating quality).
+Rating: standing 52 of 293 (top 18% for rating quality).
-Demand: standing 13 of 313 (top 5% for monthly demand).
+Demand: standing 199 of 293 (top 68% for monthly demand).

 ### Position in tier
 Evaluations are made only against peers in this tier.

 ### How it compares to the Hidden Gem
-The Best Value Hidden Gem carries a score of 914.00 on the Practivio scale.
+The Best Value Hidden Gem carries a score of 1057.00 on the Practivio scale.
-This pick trails the Hidden Gem by 54.00 points.
+This pick trails the Hidden Gem by 267.00 points.
 Treat it as a baseline for judging competing picks in the same class.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B08BKGLB16?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00178QQJ8?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Before comparison, each item must satisfy inclusion criteria.